-No one expected Napoleon to fail or to have succeeded in the first place.
+No one expected Napoleon to fail or to have met with any success in the first place.

 No one in The Fifties expected the upheaval of The Sixtiesnote Nobody who lived through the '50s thought the '60s could've existed.
 So there's always hope.-Tuli Kupferberg and nobody in either of said decades expected the malaise of The Seventies.

 No one expected Al-Qaeda, an until-then obscure terrorist group, to have the money or will to do something like attack the USA as they did in 2001.

 No one expected the Pope to resign for the first time in over four hundred years.

 No one expected China to become an economic power, even though they really should've.note Except Eric Idle and Tom Lehrer.

 No one expected North Korea to outlast the rest of the Soviet bloc by so long.
 During the 1990s, many assumed that North Korea was on the verge of an East Germany-style collapse.
 Instead, in the face of no more Soviet backing, Kim Il-sung's death, and an infamous famine, the North Korean state proved surprisingly stable.